dbeaver/cloudbeaver-deploy/README.md

    - 80/tcp
    - 443/tcp (for HTTPS access)
 1. Open `http://<deployment-machine-ip-address>` to access the app.
 This URL will open the admin panel when the app is first started.

+### Configuring SSL (HTTPS)

+There are two ways to configure SSL:
-1. You can configure HTTPS automatically in the admin panel or manually by editing nginx config.
+1. You can configure HTTPS automatically in the admin panel.
+    In this case your server domain address will be `<deployment-domain>.<organization-domain>.databases.team`.
+    You can setup organization and deployment domains.
+2. You can issue you own SSL cenrtificate and configure it manually by editing nginx config.

 ### Stopping the cluster
 `docker-compose down`